foliant-docs/foliantcontrib.confluence/README.md

 ## Modes

-Backend confluence_upload can work in two modes:
+Backend confluence can work in two modes:

 `single` — the whole project is flattened and uploaded into a single Confluence page;
 `multiple` — you may upload several chapters of your project into separate Confluence pages.